Ayudh/lock-file-notifier/README.md

 - [x] NPM support
 - [x] display prompt to run install step
+- [x] display progress bar in UI during validation
 - [ ] create a status bar item to trigger validation
-- [ ] debounce lock file change event
-- [ ] display progress bar in UI during validation
 - [ ] support multi-workspace with list of lock files provided as input
 - [ ] listen for changes in workspace if lock file is created after opening